muchyesdawg/notes/pages/Ebapp.md

 	- phagosytosis
 	- receptor-mediated endocytosis
 - endoderm
-	- innermost layer of an
+	- innermost layer of an embryo